ShopThings/anishop/README.md

 ### If You Need (Optional)

-If you want to run scheduler an queue, you need to run laravel schedule worker and queue worker by following commands
+If you want to run scheduler a queue, you need to run laravel schedule worker and queue worker by following commands

 ```
 php artisan queue:listen [your_queue_driver]